On The Statistical Limits of Self-Improving Agents: Representational Self-Modification

-\section{Representational Self-Modification ($\mathcal{M}_H$)}
+\section{Representational Self-Modification $\mathcal M_H$}

-\paragraph{Setting (fixed vs.\ modifiable).} We analyze representational edits while holding the algorithmic procedure $A$, architecture $Z$, substrate $F$, and metacognitive rule $M$ fixed.
+\paragraph{Setting, fixed versus modifiable.} We analyze representational edits while holding the algorithmic procedure $A$, architecture $Z$, substrate $F$, and metacognitive rule $M$ fixed.
 At time $t$ the learner has representation $H_t$ and a representational edit is